nus-cs2103-AY2324S1/tp/README.md

 ![Ui](docs/images/Ui.png)

-## Spend N Split (SnS)
+## Spend N Split (SNS)

-Spend N Split (SnS) is a desktop app for managing expense from contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SnS can get your contact expense management tasks done faster than traditional GUI apps.
+Spend N Split (SNS) is a desktop app for managing expense from contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, SNS can get your contact expense management tasks done faster than traditional GUI apps.

 Main features:
 * Manage contacts and their personal information